-- Initiated by the Swiss Arts Council Pro Helvetia in collaboration with Presence Switzerland and the Embassy of Switzerland in the UK
+- Administering Body: Swiss Arts Council Pro Helvetia in collaboration with Presence Switzerland and the Embassy of Switzerland in the UK.

-- Supported by the Swiss Cultural Fund UK
+- Supporting Body: The Swiss Cultural Fund UK

-- Supported by Taiwan and Taipei Representative Office in the U.K.
+- Supporting Bodies: Taiwan and Taipei Representative Office in the U.K.

 Taiwan's installation, Eatopia, celebrates diversity in the pursuit of a utopian state, and offers visitors a unique culinary experience in a tranquil forest-like setting.
 In More's Utopia, a contented community eats lunch and dinner together every day, and food is always plentiful.
 These meals play a crucial part in creating the ideal society's strong social bond.
 For the Biennale, architect Rain Wu and designer Shikai Tseng have rethought the utopian dining experience with a constructivist menu designed to explore the creative melting pot of Taiwanese identities.
 The installation promises to engage all of the visitors' senses, to refresh and provide 'food for thought'.